cherreman/dart-playground/README.md

 * **Twitter Search Simple with Web Components**: this is basically the same example as Twitter Search Simple, but uses Web Components with data binding and templating.

 * **Twitter Search**: allows you to search for keywords on Twitter.
+This is a more elaborate version than the Twitter Search Simple examples.

+  Main features:

-It keeps a list of previous searches.
-This examples uses Web Components with templating and data binding.
+  * It keeps a list of previous searches.
+  * Uses Web Components with templating and data binding.
+  * A service is introduced to fetch the tweets.
+This service consist of a pure abstract class forming the interface of the service and two implementations: the first one connects to the Twitter API, the second one is a stub that generates random data.
+The latter is useful during development.
+This choice of service is now decided in the main() method, but would potentially be injected in the appropriate place.
+  * Futures are used to respond to the asynchronous loading of tweets.

 Resources
 ---------